All Products

 6. Optional: Manage tasks.

-mediaLoaderV2.cancelTask(taskId); // Cancel the preload task with the specified task ID.
+mediaLoaderV2.cancelTask(taskId);// Cancel the preload task with the specified task ID

-mediaLoaderV2.pauseTask(taskId); // Pause the preload task with the specified task ID.
+mediaLoaderV2.pauseTask(taskId);// Pause the preload task with the specified task ID

-mediaLoaderV2.resumeTask(taskId); // Resume the preload task with the specified task ID.
+mediaLoaderV2.resumeTask(taskId);// Resume the preload task with the specified task ID

 7. Optional: Delete loaded files.

-Dynamic preload
+Dynamic preloading

-// Enable recommended configuration and dynamic preload.
+// Enable recommended configuration and dynamic preloading

 aliListPlayer.setPreloadScene(IListPlayer.SceneType.SCENE_SHORT);

-// Configure the base preload duration.
+// Configure baseline preload duration

-// Set the preload duration to 1000ms.
+// Set the preload duration to 1,000 milliseconds

 PreloadConfig config = new PreloadConfig();